ana-correia-isel/dam-sv-2324/docs/Tutorial4/Tutorial4.md

 * val regionId = regexToGetId.find(it.url!!)?.value extracts the ID from the URL of each region using the regular expression pattern.
 * _regions.postValue(regionsList) updates the _regions LiveData with the list of PokemonRegion objects.
 The postValue function is used because the code is running on a background thread.

-### Third Challenge - Start using API in PokemonListActivity and PokemonDetailActivity

-Obtains the list of Pokémon for the selected region and retrieves the selected Pokémon detail using the Pokedex API.

 ## Data Layer

 The data layer is the place where the app needs to deal with API and third-party libraries.